Akuli/python-tutorial/using-functions.md

     hello\nworld
     >>>

-You can also pass multiple arguments to the print function.
-Separate them with commas, and print will add spaces between them.
+We can also pass multiple arguments to the print function.
+We need to separate them with commas and print will add spaces between them.

 ```py
 >>> print("Hello", "World!")